How does this medication work? What will it do for me?

 Rivaroxaban belongs to the family of medications called anticoagulants.
 Anticoagulants prevent harmful blood clots from forming in the blood vessels by reducing the ability of the blood to clot.
 Rivaroxaban is used to prevent blood clots for people who have had total hip replacement or knee replacement surgery.
 It is used to treat blood clots for people who have had a deep vein thrombosis (DVT; a blood clot in the major arteries, particularly the leg) or pulmonary embolism (blood clot in the lung), and to prevent these clots from happening again.

-Rivaroxaban is also used to prevent stroke or blood clots in people with atrial fibrillation.
+Rivaroxaban is also used to prevent stroke or blood clots for people with atrial fibrillation.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.